When it comes to telehealth in hospitals, it’s all about collaboration.

 In special instances, if there is time and if he discovers that a patient is an animal lover, he might hold his office cat up to the camera for the patient to see.
 “It adds a human touch to our conversation, and helps the patient feel a little better,” he says.

 Dr. Hunt also appreciates the operational benefits telemedicine can deliver to a hospital.
-In a typical rural hospital without telemedicine, patients might have to “tread water” until morning when physicians come on duty and can write prescriptions, order tests and whatever else is required by the patient’s plan of care.
+In a typical rural hospital without telehealth in hospitals, patients might have to “tread water” until morning when physicians come on duty and can write prescriptions, order tests and whatever else is required by the patient’s plan of care.
 With a telemedicine physician available through the night, all these things get set in motion sooner.
 “It’s just better for the patients,” he says.
 “And it can shorten their stay when they’re not waiting for the day doctors to arrive to get the ball rolling.”

-Telemedicine makes the world smaller
+Telehealth in hospitals makes the world smaller

 Even after nine years of telemedicine practice, it still surprises and delights him how positively patients and their families respond to it.
 “It doesn’t matter how old they are—from kids to 102-, 103-year-olds.
 Patients love it.”

 He loves it, too.
 “I’m a farm boy from southern Kansas.
-Telemedicine gives me the opportunity to learn about people in different parts of the country.
+Inpatient telemedicine gives me the opportunity to learn about people in different parts of the country.
 They might be factory workers in a big city.
 They might tell me about salmon fishing in Oregon.
 I would never meet and help so many different kinds of folks without telemedicine.
 It makes the world smaller.”